CivicDataLab/guidelines/frontend/checklist.md

 ## Generating and Submitting a Sitemap

 Boost your project's discoverability by generating a sitemap and submitting it to search consoles.
 Learn how to create and submit your sitemap [in this guide](./sitemap.md).

+## Implementing SEO Best Practices

+Enhance your dashboard's visibility and organic traffic by implementing SEO best practices.
+Find out how to optimize meta tags and improve search engine rankings [in this guide](./seo.md).